hrshith/audio2text-download/README.md

 | large  |   1550 M   |        N/A         |      `large`       |    ~10 GB     |       1x       |

-# Future Plans
-- Plans to make the model change accessible during the run command itself to prevent additional work when changing models
-- Currently the app is running on the development server, soon I will be moving it to a WSGI server for proper production use
-- Beautify the web app further since right now its quite barebones but it does the job!

-# Credits
-Special credits go to the OpenAI Whisper project which has made this project possible!
-Check them out at - [Whisper Project](https://github.com/openai/whisper)

 **Run Docker Image**
 ```bash
 docker run -p 5000:5000 <image_name>